yadymartinez/ML-FizzBuzz-Project/README.md

            Logistic Regression is a classification algorithm used when the dependent (target) variables are categorical in nature- meaning the data can be grouped into discrete outputs ${0, 1, ..., k − 1}$.

            Since we are dealing with categorical variables, logistical models must be used to map probabilities to predicted labels of the data.

            There are three types of Logistic Regression:
                1) Binomial: Where target variable is one of two classes
                2) Multinomial: Where the target variable has three or more possible classes
                3) Ordinal: Where the target variables have ordered categories

             The Logistic Regression model can be generalized to support multiple classes directly, without having to train and combine multiple binary classifiers.
 This is called Softmax Regression, or Multinomial Logistic Regression.
-              The idea is quite simple: when given an instance x, the Softmax Regression model first computes a score sk(x) for each class k, then estimates the probability of each class by applying the somax function (also called the normalized exponential) to the scores.
-The equation to compute sk(x) should look familiar, as it is just like the equation for Linear
+            The idea is quite simple: when given an instance $x$, the Softmax Regression model first computes a score $s_k(x)$ for each class $k$, then estimates the probability of each class by applying the somax function (also called the normalized exponential) to the scores.
+The equation to compute $s_k(x)$ should look familiar, as it is just like the equation for Linear
             Regression prediction (see Equation 1).
+              $$
+               $s_k(x)$
+              $$
 <image src="Eqn1.png" alt="Descripción de la imagen">           Eqn (1)

               Just like the Logistic Regression classifier, the Softmax Regression classifier predicts the class with the